 Sweet liquid produced by flowers.
 Nectar contains sugars, including monosaccharides (the simplest form of sugar), water, and amino acids (proteins which aid in growth and repair in cells) which helps the female butterfly with egg production.
 Nectar is also an immediate energy source and also can become stored fat.

 Any animal or insect species that is active at night.
-Moths are noturnal, where as butterflies are primarily diurnal.
-Both moths and butterflies are Lepidoptera.
+Moths are noturnal, where as butterflies are primarily diurnal

 The Nymphalidae family of butterflies is also known as Brushfooted.
 This is the largest family of butterflies worldwide.
 Nymphalidae family has many sub-families.
 Included are the Danaidae (Monarch) and Libytheidae families.